Theadd/ds3x/docs/ui/API.md

 Private pCachedTracks As ArrayListEx
 ' The current ColumnsToLargeChangeTrack value used in CachedTracks, CachedTracks resets when this value changes Private pTrackColumnSizesInCache As Long
+Const NumPagesInLargeChangeRows As Long = 5
+Const PageSize As Long = 10
+Const PageCount As Long = 10

 Private Type TViewportState
     ScrollPosX As Long